carlorabi/BikeRentalSystem/README.md

 # Bike Rental System

 1. A full fledged bike rental system implemented in Python using object oriented programming.
 2. Customers can see available bikes on the shop Rent bikes on hourly basis $5 per hour.Rent bikes on daily basis $20 per day.Rent bikes on weekly basis $60 per week.
-Family Rental, a promotion that can include from 3 to 5 Rentals (of any type) with a discount of 30% of the total priceThe rental shops canissue a bill when customer decides to return the bike.display available inventorytake requests on hourly, daily and weekly basis by cross verifying stockSince classes are used various customers and bike rental shops can be instantiated as needed.
+Family Rental, a promotion that can include from 3 to 5 Rentals (of any type) with a discount of 30% of the total priceThe rental shops canissue a bill when customer decides to return the bike, display available inventorytake requests on hourly, daily and weekly basis by cross verifying stockSince classes are used various customers and bike rental shops can be instantiated as needed.
 3. For simplicity we assume that any customer requests rentals of only one type i.e hourly, monthly or weekly but is free to chose the number of bikes he/she wants.
 However requested bikes should be less than available stock.

 # Unit-Test